-I recently wrote a post How we spent 27 hours in Traverse City and mentioned that we had visited Mari Vineyards.
-We have driven past Mari on our last few trips up the Old Mission Peninsula and today we finally got a chance to stop.
+We were really impressed when we visited Mari Vineyards for the first time.
+Although we have driven past Mari on our last few trips up the Old Mission Peninsula and we finally got a chance to stop.

-The building is done in Tuscan Villa style which I love.
+The building is done in a Tuscan Villa style, which I really love.
 The wooden door you see peeking out of the hillside also makes you wonder about what secrets that it keeps.
 We were about to find out.

-After entering the archway above, we found ourselves in a covered patio.
-One of the ladies who worked there was busily stoking a fire in the outdoor fireplace.
+After entering the archway above, we found ourselves on a covered patio.
+One of the ladies who worked there was busily stoking a fire in their outdoor fireplace.
 As cozy and inviting as this was on that cold morning, I was too anxious to see inside.

 The first planting for the vineyard was in 1999.
 They have 70 acres of which 60 are grapes and 10 are various other fruit.
-Interestingly when they planted, they had to hurry through some areas due to a shipping issue and rows 7 through 9 are a mix of a few different varietals.
-A happy mistake that makes for delicious blends.
+Interestingly when they planted, they had to hurry through some areas due to a shipping issue with their vines and rows 7 through 9 are a mix of a few different varietals.
+A happy mistake that makes for delicious blends named after those rows.

-Because Michigan does not have a long growing season and is a cooler climate than places like California, they use hoop houses over some of the grapes to increase the temperature by up to 12 degrees.
+Because Michigan does not have a long growing season and is a cooler climate than places like California, Mari Vineyard uses hoop houses over some of the grapes to increase the temperature by up to 12 degrees.

 Marty Lagina and his brother Rick star in the History Channel show “The Curse of Oak Island.”
 It is a show where they search for treasure on an island in Canada.
 I was so intrigued that I have since started watching the show from the beginning.